eca-sae/internet-drafts-eca-sae/draft-ritz-sae.md

 {mainmatter}

-# Introduction {#sec-intro}
+# Problem Statement {#sec-intro}

-Many cryptographic protocols require a coordinated, multi-phase exchange of artifacts.
-Traditional request-response patterns often introduce security risks at the transport layer, including complex state management, parser vulnerabilities, and injection attacks.
+The primary motivation for SAE is to provide a practical workaround for secure, asynchronous communication in environments where traditional, direct connectivity is difficult or undesirable.
+Modern network architectures, characterized by zero-trust policies, ephemeral IP addresses, and deny-all ingress/egress rules, create a "maze of isolated networks" that breaks conventional request-response patterns.
+SAE solves this problem by inverting the communication model.
+It replaces direct, push-based communication with a stateless, pull-only pattern where peers interact through a simple, immutable repository.
+This design eliminates the need for listening endpoints, complex firewall configurations, or whitelisting of transient clients, enabling robust communication with a minimal attack surface.

+# Scope {#sec-scope}

-This document specifies the Static Artifact Exchange (SAE) protocol, an alternative model designed for security and simplicity.
+This document specifies the Static Artifact Exchange (SAE) protocol.
 In SAE, parties do not communicate directly but interact asynchronously through a simple, stateless repository.
 One party publishes a set of immutable, pre-computed artifacts and then a status indicator to signal completion.
 The other party polls for this status indicator and, upon observing it, retrieves the artifacts.

 This "publish-then-poll" pattern, governed by a strict set of invariants, reduces the need for active listeners or dynamic request processing, limiting common attack surfaces.
 The security of the higher-level protocol relies on the cryptographic validity of the artifacts themselves, while the SAE transport provides a hardened, minimal-surface communication channel.